Learn more about the MSI Contributor

 Higg MSI use in Other Higg Product Tools

-The Higg MSI is also used in The Higg Design & Development Module (DDM).
-This tool is for designers and developers to score products early in the creation process.
-The output is a benchmarked product design score.
-Higg MSI material scores are used as part of the overall design score.
+The Higg MSI is also used in The Higg Product Module (Higg PM).
+This tool is meant to calculate life-cycle impact assessment results of products using a consistent methodology.
+Higg MSI material impact results are used as part of a product assessment in the Higg PM.

 Security and Confidentiality